LevonDem/PAIRADISE-1/README.md

 ### STEP I. Mapping & Preparing ASAS Counts
 Memory Requirement: Generally, this step includes using STAR and finer parsing of BAM files, so users are recommended to allocate memory sufficiently. (eg. for a sample like ENCSR000AED, 35 GB will suffice to run mapping and assigning reads, 15 GB will be fine for generating and merging ASAS counts )

-Generating the Personal Genome (hap1.fa and hap2.fa), followed by STAR indexing(please put STAR index files under the same directory with new folder HAP1 HAP2)
+Generating the Personal Genome (hap1.fa and hap2.fa), followed by STAR indexing (please put STAR index files under the same directory with new folders 'HAP1', 'HAP2')
 ```
 rPGA personalize -o /path/to/personal/genome/ -v /path/to/VCF/directory \
 -r /path/to/reference/genome/XXX.fa \